A free Premium account on the FCL.055 website! Read here

 One year of experience as operating cabin crew member and have successfully completed a senior cabin crew training course and the associated check.

-exemple 424 One year of experience as operating cabin crew member and have successfully completed a senior cabin crew training course and the associated check.
+3 months of experience as operating cabin crew member and have successfully completed a senior cabin crew training course and the associated check.
+6 months of experience as operating cabin crew member and have successfully completed a senior cabin crew training course.
+6 months of experience as operating cabin crew member.

-Question 248-21 : In which part of the operations manual would you find information regarding authorised areas of operation, aerodromes and route structure ?
+Question 248-22 : In which part of the operations manual would you find information regarding authorised areas of operation aerodromes and route structure ?

 Part c.

-Question 248-22 : Operations manual..in which part of the operations manual would you find information regarding performance data ?
+Question 248-23 : Operations manualin which part of the operations manual would you find information regarding performance data ?

 Part b.

-Question 248-23 : With reference to the 'clean aircraft concept', an aircraft may take off in the following condition ?
+Question 248-24 : With reference to the 'clean aircraft concept' an aircraft may take off in the following condition ?

 Frost on the fuselage.

-Question 248-24 : Before departure, outside temperature is 3°c, icing conditions is encountered on the ground, you ?
+Question 248-25 : Before departure outside temperature is 3°c icing conditions is encountered on the ground you ?

 Follow the 'clean aircraft concept'.

-Question 248-25 : What should a pilot do if his/her aircraft is subject to an act of unlawful interference and contact to an ats unit cannot be established ?
+Question 248-26 : What should a pilot do if hisher aircraft is subject to an act of unlawful interference and contact to an ats unit cannot be established ?

 Proceed at a level which differs from the cruising levels normally used for ifr flight by 150 m 500 ft in an area where a vertical separation minimum of 300 m 1000 ft is applied.

-exemple 444 Proceed at a level which differs from the cruising levels normally used for ifr flight by 150 m (500 ft) in an area where a vertical separation minimum of 300 m (1000 ft) is applied.
+Proceed at a level which differs from the cruising levels normally used for ifr flight by 200 m (600 ft) in an area where a vertical separation minimum of 600 m (2000 ft) is applied. continue flying on the assigned cruising level and change track by 90° left or right. turn back to your departure airport.

-Question 248-27 : Just after passing v1 during a take off roll you suddenly hear a fire warning bell and notice the illumination of engine fire warning light. your first action is to ?
+Question 248-28 : Just after passing v1 during a take off roll you suddenly hear a fire warning bell and notice the illumination of engine fire warning light your first action is to ?

 Establish a safe climb.

-Question 248-29 : If a cabin crew notices a slow decompression of the cabin, the first action will be ?
+Question 248-30 : If a cabin crew notices a slow decompression of the cabin the first action will be ?

 Inform the flight crew.

-Question 248-30 : Senior cabin crew member notices traces of smoke in the passenger cabin but can not positively identify its source of origin. the aircraft commander is notified and after the relevant abnormal checklist has been completed, his/her action will normally be to ?
+Question 248-31 : Senior cabin crew member notices traces of smoke in the passenger cabin but can not positively identify its source of origin the aircraft commander is notified and after the relevant abnormal checklist has been completed hisher action will normally be to ?

 Divert to the nearest aerodrome.